Foregone

 Foregone is the fourteenth studio album by Swedish heavy metal band In Flames.
 The album was released on 10 February 2023 through Nuclear Blast and was produced by Howard Benson.
-It is the first album by the band to feature guitarist Chris Broderick who replaced Niclas Engelin and the first to entirely feature drums performed by Tanner Wayne.
+It is the first album by the band to feature guitarist Chris Broderick, who replaced Niclas Engelin, and the only to entirely feature drums performed by Tanner Wayne.
+It is also the last album to feature the band's bassist Bryce Paul before he left the band in June 2023.

 Background and promotion

 On 13 June 2022, In Flames announced they were re-signing with Nuclear Blast and released the single "State of Slow Decay"; the song was noted for having a sound similar to the band's earlier melodic death metal tracks.
 On 1 August, the band released the single "The Great Deceiver".
 On 15 September, In Flames announced their fourteenth album, Foregone, would be released on 10 February 2023.
 The same day as the album's announcement, the band released a visualizer for a third single, "Foregone, Pt.
 1".
 "Foregone, Pt.
 2" was released as the album's fourth single on 7 November along with a music video.
 On 16 January 2023, one month before the album release, they unveiled the fifth single "Meet Your Maker" and its corresponding music video.